-Kevin is eleven and I love learning about who he is and listening to his ideas.
+Kevin is twelve and I love learning about who he is and listening to his ideas.
 He is always happiest when he is creating something- and I'm such a fan of his work.
-Whether it's a handmade grappling hook or a Cyclops visor, he is always ambitious about his inventions.
+Whether it's a handmade grappling hook or an oversized paper airplane, he is always ambitious about his inventions.
 He enjoys math & science.
 I try to encourage his interests but also let him be a kid.
 He holds the door for me when I have groceries and his manners make me proud.
 We like riding bikes together and I love his handpicked Spotify playlist of cello covers (esp We Found Love).
 Love seeing him practice & show enthusiasm about playing cello.
 He keeps me honest when I can't remember the difference between a manta ray and a sting ray.
-I love our conversations about life and how the world works.
-He insists I sing him to sleep & it is my honor.
-He is in sixth grade and plays the cello.
+It's an honor to have conversations about life and how the world works with him, we get each other's humor.
+He will be a seventh grader this year.

 FAVORITE CAMERA?
-My jokingly 'vintage' iPhone 4, now replaced with an upgrade.
+My jokingly 'vintage' iPhone 4, now replaced.
 It actually taught me a lot about photography & light because of its simplicity.
 Professionally, I prefer my Nikon cameras & Nikkor lenses.

 IF YOU WEREN'T A PHOTOGRAPHER, WHAT WOULD YOU BE DOING?
-That is a question I have tried to answer for many years, because photography was one of many interests that intrigued me.
+That is a question I have tried to answer for many years, because photography was only one of many interests that intrigued me.
 For a time, it was a toss up whether I'd open a bake shop or commit to taking pictures.
 The first wedding I photographed, I also baked the cake.
 Not a good idea, and never doing that again.
 (That disaster is NOT what is pictured above... that was a Jabba the Hut cake for Kevin years ago).
 Seriously though, as I started to get older and knew that both of my sons would be in school (allowing me more time to focus on work), I started to wonder if photography was the work I wanted to focus on.
 If photography were to be the sum of my life's contribution to the world, was it enough?
 It wasn't for me.

 It's a bit of a hike until I reach medical school, so I am still balancing freelance photography in my schedule: AndreaBelleStudios.com